vlaaad/vlaaad.github.io/reveal.md

 ## Views

 A major difference between Output panel and Results panel is that the latter can show any graphical node allowed by Reveal's UI framework ([JavaFX](https://openjfx.io/)).
 Reveal is built on [cljfx](https://github.com/cljfx/cljfx) — declarative, functional and extensible wrapper of JavaFX inspired by react.
-Reveal converts all action results to cljfx component descriptions with `vlaaad.reveal.view/Viewable` protocol that shows them with output panel view by default.
-You can reify an instance of the protocol with `(view-as-is desc)` function.
+Reveal converts all action results to cljfx component descriptions, and if returned action result is cljfx description, it is rendered as UI component.

 ### Short cljfx intro

-To learn cljfx/JavaFX, you should go through cljfx [readme](https://github.com/cljfx/cljfx) and [examples](https://github.com/cljfx/cljfx/tree/master/examples) to get familiar with semantics and explore [JavaFX javadoc](https://openjfx.io/javadoc/14/) to find available views.
+To thoroughly learn cljfx/JavaFX, you should go through cljfx [readme](https://github.com/cljfx/cljfx) and [examples](https://github.com/cljfx/cljfx/tree/master/examples) to get familiar with semantics and explore [JavaFX javadoc](https://openjfx.io/javadoc/14/) to find available views.
 This might be a big task, so to get a feel for it here is this short introduction.

 To describe a node, cljfx uses maps with a special key — `:fx/type` — that defines a type of node, while other keys define properties of that node.
 Value on `:fx/type` key can be a keyword (kebab-cased JavaFX class name) or a function (that receives a map of props and returns another description).
 Some examples of most commonly used descriptions: